Is Employee Onboarding the Same as Training a New Hire?

 As a leading corporate training services company, TrainingFolks will work with your organization to create the best new hire experiences.
 Our experienced team will develop the right training plan which involves:

-- Creating a multi-faceted, modulated approach which can include blended learning arrangements combining e-Learning programs, scheduled face-to-face classroom training, coaching sessions or mentoring on a timely basis.
+- Creating a multi-faceted, modulated approach that can include blended learning arrangements combining e-Learning programs, scheduled face-to-face classroom training, coaching sessions, or mentoring on a timely basis.

 Creative employee onboarding processes take employees from feeling overwhelmed to excited about their new role.